We're here for you.

 Is adoption expensive?

 The fees depend on the type of adoption and the costs related to the individual situation.
-We offer a sliding fee scale in an effort to make the process more affordable.
+We offer a sliding fee scale in an effort to make the process more affordable and the Fran Goss Adoption Fund provides scholarships to families of modest means who would otherwise be unable to adopt.

 What about single parent adoptions?